Articles

 The process of setting up Apache Kafka is relatively straightforward.

-Before you go through the process of setting up Apache Kafka, you need to install the following tools on your machine that are required for Apache Kafka to work correctly:
+Before you go through the process of setting up Apache Kafka, you need to install these tools on your machine that are required for Apache Kafka to work correctly:

 • WSL (Only required on Windows as Linux/macOS has the terminal)